Majo-tachi no Nemuri: Gameplay

 Majo-tachi no Nemuri is a horror-themed sound novel.
 Mark Kretzschmar and Sara Raffel, authors of The History and Allure of Interactive Visual Novels (2023), described the term used to primarily define Japanese games that rely on graphics and sounds instead of puzzles to tell a story and was more generally interchangeable with visual novels.

 Majo-tachi no Nemuris story is shown through graphics overlaid with text that tells the story and features background music and sound effects.
 The player can read the story by advancing the text from the controller.
 They can choose to speed up the pace of the text as well as return backwards to repeat the last few lines.
 They can also bring up a menu to view the characters in the game and examine an in-game map.
 Everytime the protagonist meets a character, they are automatically added to the character list.

 At certain points in the game, there are parts where the narrative has a chance to branch off.
-The player can choose the protagonists action by selecting from options presented on the screen.
+The player can choose the protagonist's action by selecting from options presented on the screen.
 The choices made effect the scenario.
 There are multiple endings in Majo-tachi no Nemuri that can occur depending on the player's choices and actions.
 After reaching an ending, the amount of options at previous narrative branches can increase leading to different ways the story can develop in the game.
 The game also features an option called "Sequel Scenario".
 After reaching various endings, an option that previously led to an "End" message may change to a "Continue" message to reach different acts in the story.

 Plot

 The protagonist of Majo-tachi no Nemuri is an ordinary office worker.
 One day he receives a phone call from a childhood female friend saying "Help Me, I'm Going to be Killed."
 (Note: The player can enter their any name for the protagonist and the girl.
 If left blank, the characters will be named Tsuda and Yoriko respectively.)

-The next day he travels to the mountain village area where the villagers are constantly fearful of the residents in the valley.
+The next day, he travels to the mountain village area where the villagers are constantly fearful of the residents in the valley.